Course Outline

 Goal:

-To develop data collection, analysis and reporting skills by conducting real experiments and using scientific apparatus related to plant growth and reproduction
+To develop data collection, analysis, reporting and literature review skills by conducting real experiments and using scientific apparatus related to plant growth and reproduction

 Product: Written Piece